leztien/FuzzyMagic/fuzzyspreadsheets/README.md

 ## Integration into a web based application
 This package will be used as a backend for a web page providing basic fuzzy matching functionality for spreadsheets, performed by the **detect_duplicates** and **merge_spreadsheets** functions.
 Flask will be used as the Controller for this web based application.

-#### Notes:
-This utility is my final project for Harvard's CS50 2020/2021.
-Anyone is free to use and modify it.